iGEMIISc/scFv-Modelling/README.md

 SLRAEDTAVYYCARDYVGNLDYWGQGTLVTVSSGGGGSGGGGSGGGGSDI
 QMTQSPSSLSASVGDRVTITCRASQSISSYLNWYQQKPGKAPKLLIYAAS
 SLQSGVPSRFSGSGSGTDFTLTISSLQPEDFATYYCQQSDTPSTFGQGTK
-LEIKRTDYKDHDGDYK
+LEIKRTDYKDHDGDYKDHDIDYKDDDDKAAALPETGGHHHHHH
 ```

-Note that we keep the signal peptide attached during the modelling process, because we do not know whether or not (and how) the signal peptide interacts with Interleukin-8 during docking.
+Note that we keep the signal peptide and the tags attached during the modelling process, because we do not know whether or not (and how) they interact with Interleukin-8 during docking.

+> Source
+>
+> O-IL8-15 Biological Probe, in Structural Genomics Consortium: [thesgc.org/biological-probes/il-8](https://www.thesgc.org/biological-probes/il-8)

 ---
 ## AlphaFold2